Ackie Monitor Lizard Care Sheet

 Because of their active nature, your Ackie monitor needs a good amount of room.
 Prepare an enclosure that is wide enough for your reptile pet to roam or explore and to hunt and burrow.

-The MINIMUM vivarium size you should be providing for these incredibly active animals is 4x2x2, or 48Lx24Hx24D, and that is not really adequate by most keepers standards.
+The MINIMUM vivarium size you should be providing for these incredibly active animals is 6x3x3.

-They need about 1ft of substrate, so a 3ft tall enclosure is what you are really looking at.
+They need about 18 inches of substrate, so a 3ft tall enclosure is what you are really looking at.
 And coconut coir should be kept in low ratios to other ingredients such as organic, pesticide free topsoil, play sand, peat, orchid bark and other elements.

 Plus spots with high amounts of leaves gives custodians places to hide as well as providing environmental enrichment for the animal.